 These are the restaurants we seek, the ones that are contributing to a national discourse around eating.
 Georgia’s small cities and towns have always had great places to eat that are expressions of that particular place and its local traditions, such as our nearby icon of local food the Dillard House.
 But what has struck me in recent years is the way in which our Georgia towns are increasingly part of a nationwide network of culinary innovation.
 We see it happening in our own Rabun County through its designation as the “Farm to Table Capital of Georgia.”

 So, we have rounded-up our top recommendations for The Ten Best Farm to Table Restaurants in Georgia – that are not in Atlanta.
 If we have left off your favorite, please let us know.
+We would love to sample something new to add to our list.

 Ten Best Farm to Table Restaurants in Georgia